harshag24/HelpKart/README.md

 # HelpKart
-App to rent clothes and donate to needy people as well.
+App to sell clothes and donate to needy people as well.